jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 the panel, run the command, and it should both reappear and show a new image.

-If anything is amiss, compare your code with the `04-refactor-and-refresh tag <https://github.com/jupyterlab/jupyterlab_apod/tree/1.0-04-refactor-and-refresh>`__ to debug.
-Once it's working properly, commit it.
+If anything is not working correctly, compare your code with the `04-refactor-and-refresh tag <https://github.com/jupyterlab/jupyterlab_apod/tree/1.0-04-refactor-and-refresh>`__ to debug.
+Once it is working properly, commit it.

 .. code:: bash